Hatmic/Hatmic/README.md

 😃 I am making my own page now, you can view it on [https://hatmic.com](https://hatmic.com).

-💕I can write some simple code in HTML, CSS, JavaScript, C, C++, Python, and Dart.
+💕 I can write some simple code in HTML, CSS, JavaScript, C, C++, Python, and Dart.

 ### 💬 My language